Saczuu/Four-in-row/README.md

 ## Board mechanic.
 To determinate win situation on board, I've create algorithm which return all sequance on current board.
 Thats means alghoritm return array of 4-elements array which are sequence of coin on board in all possible diraction: horizontal, vertical, and diagonals in 2 directions.
 Algorithm skip empty slots on board to optimize searching of wining sequence.
+This algorithm is also used to determinate next cpu moves, because goal of cpu player is win he always try to do best moves, exception is few first moves because alghoritm cannot determinate which is best move.

+## Over screen
+This screen is showed after game is compleat.
+It's show result of game: who wins, and allow to restart game in current mode ore go back to Home Screen to re-pick game mode.